Mark Brooke Chief Executive Officer

 Kelcie joined Lung Foundation Australia in January 2018 as General Manager of the COPD National Program.
 Kelcie oversees the delivery of a range of COPD programs and services, including education and training (consumer and clinical), pulmonary exercise, clinical guidelines (COPD-X) and a PHN funded COPD project focused on workforce capacity building within the Murray region (VIC).
 She is a Certified Practising Speech Pathologist by background and maintains her clinical competencies whilst working at LFA.
 She is passionate about consumer focused health-care and has diverse experience in the not-for-profit sector.
 Her strong project management skills and in-depth knowledge of the health system and health policy help her deliver responsive programs and services which are grounded in an evidence-based approach to chronic disease management.
 Kelcie holds a Bachelor’s Degree in Speech Pathology and a Certificate in Project Management.

-Kirsten Phillips, General Manager Consumer Health Programs and Partnerships
+Tonia Crawford, General Manager Consumer Health Programs and Partnerships